emmacranston/eatclubhw/ec_form.md

 **3. Based on your findings, make a business recommendation for a specific part of the company and justify why you'd reccommend that.**

 - Send a survey to the companies who cancel their orders frequently to find out why they tend to cancel at such a high rate.
 This will help EAT club understand why cancellations happen, and perhaps make product decisions in light of that information in order to keep cancellations to a minimum.
+- It would make sense to use tags in order to make order recommendations to users.
+In particularly, foods

 **4. After looking at the above questions, what data would you be most interested in adding to the analysis?
 How would you measure them?**

 - With regard to companies that cancel frequently, loading the survey results (if a survey is sent out) into the database and implementing tagging for why a cancellation occured would help EAT Club avoid costs associated with cancellations.
+- When people order, do you make suggestions based on tags they've previously used?
+If so, I'd love to see how often those suggestions are correct. " Correctness," here, would be measured by whether somebody goes with a suggestion.
+That measure could then be used to refine the tagging model!
+- I'd also like to see financial data- how much money does each order typically bring in?
+Does one restaurant yield a higher profit for EAT Club?
+Can we make product suggestions that point people one way or the other?
+And what is their spend tolerance?
+That would simply be a table with the item information and how much its regular price vs. subsidized price is, along with EAT Club's take from the order.